-The net federal and state and local taxes payable as of June 30, 2021 was \$14 million.
-As of June 30, 2021, the net federal and state and local taxes payable of \$14 million is included in other liabilities on the statement of financial condition.
+The net federal and state and local taxes receivable as of June 30, 2022 was \$44 million.
+As of June 30, 2022, the net federal and SALT receivable of \$44 million is included in other assets on the statement of financial condition.

-Based on anticipated future taxable income, the Company has not recorded a valuation allowance for the remaining net Federal deferred tax assets on timing items of \$531 million, or its net state and local deferred tax assets of \$116 million, as management believes that the net federal, state and local deferred tax assets as of June 30, 2021 are more likely than not to be realized.
+Based on anticipated future taxable income, the Company has not recorded a valuation allowance for the remaining net Federal deferred tax assets on timing items of \$547 million, or its net SALT tax assets of \$120 million, as management believes that the net federal, state and local deferred tax assets as of June 30, 2022 are more likely than not to be realized.
 However, if estimates of future taxable income are reduced, the amount of the net federal, state and local deferred tax asset considered realizable could be reduced.

 Effective January 1, 2018, U.S. tax reform introduced the base erosion and anti-abuse tax (BEAT).
 The BEAT is broadly levied on U.S. tax deductions created by base erosion payments by a U.S. taxpayer, e.g., for interest and services, to its non-U.S. affiliated companies.
 The BEAT is payable to the extent that the tax calculation based on modified taxable income exceeds the tax based on ordinary federal taxable income with adjustments.
-After analysis of the final BEAT regulations issued by the U.S. Department of Treasury in December 2019, management has concluded that the Company was not subject to the BEAT for the 2019, 2020 or 2021 tax years, however the Company has booked a reserve for an uncertain tax positions for the BEAT liability as follows; \$2.7 million for 2018, \$1 million for 2019, \$18 million for 2020 and \$8.4 million for
+After analysis of the final BEAT regulations issued by the U.S. Department of Treasury in December 2019, management concluded that CS Holdings was not subject to the BEAT for the 2019, 2020, 2021 and 2022 tax years.
+However, CS Holdings has booked a reserve for an uncertain tax position for the BEAT liability for 2018, 2019 and 2021 tax years, and CS Holdings allocated the uncertain tax liability for BEAT.
+As such, the Company was allocated \$2.7 million for 2018, \$0.4 million for 2019, and \$17.6 million for 2021 of uncertain tax position related to the BEAT liability.

-(A wholly owned subsidiary of Credit Suisse (USA), Inc.) Notes to Consolidated Statement of Financial Condition June 30, 2021
+(A wholly owned subsidiary of Credit Suisse (USA), Inc.)

+Notes to Consolidated Financial Statements

+June 30, 2022